How PAUL BETTANY / THE VISION Can Solve Marvel's ROBERT DOWNEY Jr. Problem

 Then, when all hope is seemingly still lost and Ultron is still winning, even with new teammates like Quicksilver and the Scarlet Witch in the fold to bolster the team, Stark’s ultimate failsafe protocol emerges – The Vision.

-Who’s The Vision you ask – well, his body is an upgraded version of the "Phineas T. Horton" Easter egg version of the Human Torch in the early World’s Fair scene in Captain America: The First Avenger (what, you thought that was just a throwaway?), powered by J.A.R.V.I.S.’s programming (and perhaps even looking a little bit like Paul Bettany).
+Who’s The Vision you ask – well, his body is an upgraded version of the "Phineas T. Horton" Easter egg version of the Human Torch in the early World’s Fair scene in Captain America: The First Avenger (what, you thought that was just a throwaway?), powered by J.A.R.V.I.S.’s programming (and looking a lot like Paul Bettany, of course).

 But waitaminute you say – The Vision isn’t just an android.
 The essence of the Vision is he’s a “synthezoid”/artificial intelligence imprinted with the brain patterns ... or soul ... of a tragically fallen hero, in the comic books that being Simon Williams – a.k.a.
 Wonder Man.